EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

+- Add `--enable-local-repo` configure option to ship packages that you provide (in cluster_dir/local-repo) to a new local package repository on each instance in the cluster

+- Add `--use-local-repo-only` option to create a local repo as described above and also disable all other repositories on the instance.
+In this case, the local repo must contain all packages required for deployment, starting with rsync and Python

 - Change the default HARP v2 consensus protocol from etcd to bdr

   This does not affect existing clusters that are using etcd (even if